-Today's UV index in Long Eaton, United Kingdom will be up to 5.3, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Long Eaton, United Kingdom will be up to 7.2, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Long Eaton, United Kingdom, usually ranges from low to moderate throughout the year, peaking in the summer months around May to August with values often between 3 and 6.
 During autumn and winter, the UV index drops to very low levels, often below 1, due to shorter daylight hours and cloudier conditions.